-Black Thrive, with funding from Guy’s and St Thomas’ Charity, is running a community-led £300K grant programme over two years to improve employment outcomes for Black people with long-term health conditions (LTCs) in Lambeth.
+Black Thrive, with funding from Impact on Urban Health, ran a community-led £300K grant programme over two years to improve employment outcomes for Black people with long-term health conditions (LTCs) in Lambeth.

 The goal is to ensure that Black people in Lambeth with long-term conditions are as likely to be in and sustain, meaningful employment as equivalent White people.
-To do this, Black Thrive is partnering with community members, statutory bodies and local organisations to achieve justice for the Black community through radical change.
-The project will use £300,000 fund to pilot projects that consider the lived experience of Black people with long-term conditions and have the potential to create systemic change.
-The Walcot Foundation is providing free grant-making administrative support and advice to Black Thrive during this two year programme.
+To do this, Black Thrive partnered with community members, statutory bodies and local organisations to achieve justice for the Black community through radical change.
+The project used £300,000 to fund to pilot projects that consider the lived experience of Black people with long-term conditions and have the potential to create systemic change.
+The Walcot Foundation provided free grant-making administrative support and advice to Black Thrive during this two year programme.